Supreme Court Seeks Clarification On Retrospective Application Of New Undertrial Law

 Senior Advocate Gaurav Aggarwal, acting as Amicus Curiae, highlighted the importance of Section 479, which mandates the release of undertrial prisoners if they have served half of their potential maximum sentence.
 He further emphasised that first-time offenders, those with no prior convictions, should be released after serving one-third of the maximum detention period prescribed for their offence.
 Aggarwal argued that the implementation of this provision could significantly reduce prison overcrowding.

-In response to Aggarwal’s arguments, the Court asked whether this new provision under the BNSS would be applied retroactively to current undertrial prisoners.
-Additional Solicitor General (ASG) Aishwarya Bhati requested time to seek instructions from the relevant government department before filing an affidavit to clarify this matter.
+In response to Aggarwal’s arguments, the Court asked whether this new provision under the BNSS would be applied retroactively.
+The court questions so regarding current undertrial prisoners.
+Additional Solicitor General (ASG) Aishwarya Bhati requested time to seek instructions from the relevant government department before filing an affidavit.
+This is to clarify this matter.

 The Court granted the request and scheduled the next hearing for two weeks later, specifically to address the issue of the provision’s retrospective application.
 Justice Kohli remarked that resolving this matter could potentially alleviate the current burden on jails.